 All students with disabilities are tested.
-Students pursuing a course of study based on Maryland content standards participate in the administration of Maryland School Assessments and the end-of-course algebra/data analysis and English 2 exams.
+Students pursuing a course of study based on Maryland content standards participate in Maryland School Assessments and end-of-course algebra/data analysis and English 2 exams.
 Students pursuing an alternate course of study based on their IEP participate in Maryland's alternate assessment, Alt-MSA.
-Beginning in 2007-2008, Maryland will implement the modified assessments for students with disabilities.
+In June 2008, Maryland implemented the modified high school assessments for students with disabilities.
+The modified MSA was administered for the first time in 2009.
 The proficient scores from the modified assessments will be capped at 2% of the total tested population.
 Participation rates and performance levels of students with disabilities on MSA, Alt-MSA, and the modified assessments are included in AYP determinations.
 Maryland's alternate achievement standards and modified achievement standards are aligned with the State's academic content standards.